May 18, 2020

 Leicestershire Fire and Rescue Service (LFRS) advise that burning green waste should be a last resort.
 However, if you do feel you need to burn your garden waste, you should keep any bonfires away from sheds, trees and fences and do not use any accelerants, such as petrol.
 Do not leave fires unattended and have a bucket of water nearby.
 Further guidance is available on the LFRS website.

-Please also contact the Fire Control team on 0116 263 4180 to let them know.
+If you are planning to have a garden waste fire please also contact the Fire Control team on 0116 263 4180 to let them know in advance.
 This enables LFRS to avoid mobilising crews unnecessarily.

 You cannot get rid of household waste if it will cause pollution or harm people’s health.
 This includes burning it.

-Leaving waste outside a recycling and household waste centre is classed as fly-tipping and is a criminal offence.
+Leaving waste outside a recycling and household waste sites is classed as fly-tipping and is a criminal offence.

 Even if you mean well and leave items outside charity shops, or next to full recycling bins, this is still fly-tipping.